marcohu/rules_antlr/README.md

 # ANTLR Rules for Bazel

 These build rules are used for processing [ANTLR](https://www.antlr.org) grammars with [Bazel](https://bazel.build/).
-Currently only C/C++, Java and Python targets are supported.
+Currently C/C++, Go, Java and Python targets are supported.

   * [Workspace Setup](#setup)
     + [Details](docs/setup.md#setup)